 Great blue heron is a species protected under the MBTA.
 This species is commonly found all year throughout most of California in shallow estuaries and emergent wetlands.
 They are less commonly found along riverine and rocky marine shorelines, croplands, pastures, and mountains.
 They usually nest in colonies on the tops of secluded large snags or live trees, usually among the tallest available.
-There is a heron rookery without 5 miles downstream of the Project Area.
-There were no rookeries observed in the Project Area.
+There is a documented heron rookery approximately 0.5 miles downstream and another approximately 6 miles upstream. upstream of the survey areas on the American River.